How do people become movie directors? Do you have to work your way up through the ranks?

 –Shiraz, New York

-But from hearing many stories there are two guiding principles to getting to direct your first film:
+But from hearing many stories from peers, I think there are two guiding principles to getting to direct a movie:

 If you write (or buy) an amazing screenplay, you can tell the financiers or studio, “You can only have this script if I direct.”
 If they want your script badly enough, then you are the director.